Class-Adaptive Layer Fusion

 Under very aggressive compression, CLASP still preserves 94.7% of the original performance and remains strong across multiple MLLM backbones.

-Visual Token Redundancy: CLASP targets the heavy computational overhead caused by long visual token sequences in multimodal large language models.
+Visual Token Redundancy: CLASP targets the quadratic attention cost and latency overhead caused by long visual token sequences in MLLMs.

-Class-Adaptive Layer Fusion: the framework builds category-specific visual representations instead of relying on a fixed single-layer feature map.
+Class-Adaptive Layer Fusion: The framework fuses multi-layer ViT features using category-specific weights instead of depending on a fixed single-layer representation.

 CLASP is useful because it frames efficiency as a conditional modeling problem rather than a hard-coded compression rule.
-That is a better fit for real multimodal systems, where the visual evidence needed for OCR, counting, grounding, or open-ended reasoning can be very different.
+That is a better fit for real multimodal systems, where the visual evidence needed for OCR, counting, grounding, spatial reasoning, and scene understanding can be very different.

 The practical implication is that token pruning does not have to be a crude tradeoff between speed and quality.
-With prompt-conditioned fusion and budget allocation, a model can cut most of the visual sequence while still preserving the evidence required for robust inference.
+By conditioning both feature fusion and pruning on the instruction category, CLASP can remove most visual tokens while preserving the evidence needed for robust multimodal inference.

 @article{dang2026clasp,